The first time an AI coding agent hands you a working tool, it feels like cheating.

 • Use separate agents for investigation and review.

 For a non-developer, the useful instruction in that list is “give it tests, screenshots, or expected outputs.”
-If you cannot reliably judge the code, you need to judge the behavior.
+When code judgment is unreliable, behavior becomes the test.

 OpenAI announced GPT-5.5 in April 2026 and positioned it as especially strong in agentic coding, computer use, knowledge work, and scientific research.
 The company reports 82.7% on Terminal-Bench 2.0, 58.6% on SWE-Bench Pro, and 73.1% on its internal Expert-SWE benchmark.